GitHub Agentic Workflows

 An enterprise-wide default can be set via the compiler process environment variable GH_AW_DEFAULT_MAX_TURNS.
 Individual workflows override this default by setting max-turns in frontmatter.

-Use max-daily-effective-tokens to set a 24-hour effective-token cap for one workflow.
-The guardrail sums runs from the past 24 hours of the same workflow started by the same triggering user.
+Use max-daily-ai-credits to set a 24-hour AI Credits cap for one workflow.
+The guardrail sums runs from the past 24 hours of the same workflow across the repository, regardless of who triggered them.

 env: